Review: The Obamas' Netflix Series 'We the People' Is a Woke 'Schoolhouse Rock'

 Who is We the People for?
 Young children likely won’t know what to make of the show’s lysergic animation, which feels like an attempt at counter-culture coolness.
 Anyone above the age of ten will find the show almost insultingly simple-minded.

 The real audience is of course Netflix executives and the show’s elite pop stars who are patting themselves on the back.
-Once the pot haze clears, the lingering odor is one of unmistakable self-congratulation.
+Once the acid high wears off, the lingering buzz is one of unmistakable self-congratulation.

 Follow David Ng on Twitter @HeyItsDavidNg.
 Have a tip?
 Contact me at dng@breitbart.com.